jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lectures 16, 17 - Risk and Physical Disaster.md

 Plenty of linux systems are available via a bootable CD or USB drive, so recoveries can be done from here.

-Alternatively, the cloud may be used
+Alternatively, the cloud may be used.